 - Double check the image taken captured the sign of spring.

 - You may also want to take a second picture with the student pointing to his/her sign.

 - Possibilities include but are not limited to:

-- o Snow melting
+- Snow melting

 - Garlic sprouting

 - Flower buds opening

 - Trees leafing out

 - Grass greening

 - Presence of active insects

 - Decomposed fall leaves

-- o Rainbow garden of cool weather crops has sprouted - Eggs or baby birds in nests
+- Rainbow garden of cool weather crops has sprouted

+- Eggs or baby birds in nests

-Activity: Now you will go through the garden on your own looking for more examples of signs of spring.
+• Activity: Now you will go through the garden on your own looking for more examples of signs of spring.
 For example, if George found flower buds in the trees, can you find flower buds somewhere else?
 If Sally found decomposing leaves by the fence, can you find some somewhere else?
-Fill out your journal sheets with as many signs of spring as you can.
+Fill out your journal sheets with the signs of spring you find.
+(After this lesson, students can make individual books with their journal pages.
+Mimic the page set up of I Went Walking by Sue Williams.)